 I want to be able to navigate easily to the schedule file of the test

 we can implement same handling as we have for test modules code.

 We can have it handled in similar way as test module code or at least have some improved usability using.

-#5 Updated by riafarov about 1 year ago
+#5 Updated by riafarov over 1 year ago

 - Status changed from New to Workable

 - Assignee deleted (

 So after discussion with Oliver, we should try to make that feature usable not only for os-autoinst-distri-opensuse.
 As we have mentioned while refining, we have other variables like AUTOYAST, which could benefit from it, so users can navigate to the source of the file from the job directly.